charrywhite/charrywhite.github.io/index.md

 - **Model-Agnostic Editing**: Developing universal image editing techniques applicable to diffusion models with varying architectures, eliminating the need for retraining.
 (Ongoing)
 - **Training-Free Fine-Tuning**: Creating methods to enable diffusion models to generate new content based on a small set of reference images without requiring training or fine-tuning.
 (Ongoing)
-- **Model-Agnostic Inpainting**: Designing training-free, model-agnostic inpainting and conditional sampling methods.
+- **Model-Agnostic Inpainting**: Designing model-agnostic inpainting and conditional sampling methods universally applicable to various diffusion architectures.
 See our work at [LanPaint](https://github.com/scraed/LanPaint).
 - **Guidance Methods**: Improving generation quality and prompt adherence by integrating multiple diffusion models in a mathematically solid and natural manner.
 Explore our work at [Characteristic Guidance Web UI](https://github.com/scraed/CharacteristicGuidanceWebUI).

 Additionally, I specialize in non-equilibrium physics, with expertise in kinetic theory and rarefied gas dynamics.